-Chapman Law Group is dedicated to the defense of all health care professionals: physicians, physician assistants, nurses (CRNA, NP, RN, LPN, CNA), pharmacists, dentists, mental health professionals, psychologists, physical therapists, chiropractors, massage therapists, etc. We also represent other licensed professional, including accountants, real estate agents, contractors, cosmetologists, etc.
+Chapman Law Group appreciates the hard work associated with being a licensed professional.
+We are dedicated to the defense of all health care professionals: physicians, physician assistants, nurses (CRNA, NP, RN, LPN, CNA), pharmacists, dentists, mental health professionals, psychologists, physical therapists, chiropractors, massage therapists, etc. We also represent other licensed professional, including accountants, real estate agents, contractors, cosmetologists and others.

 The administrative complaint process starts with the filing of a complaint by a former patient, client, colleague or another interested person with the state licensing agency.
 The agency assigns an investigator.
 The investigator usually has nothing more than the complaint to go on.
 He/she will call or write attempting to set up a meeting.
 Caution, before you meet with anyone, consult a professional licensing attorney at Chapman Law Group for proper legal representation.
 There is often a very short time frame for the licensed professional to obtain an attorney to evaluate the issues before the investigator seeks authority to file a formal complaint or an administrative hearing is scheduled.
 Many licensed professionals attempt to resolve professional licensing issues on their own.
 While there may be no validity to the complaint, the risk of potential sanctions far outweighs the cost of hiring an attorney.
 Often an experienced professional licensing attorney can help achieve a dismissal or greatly reduce sanctions.

 Our attorneys understand the affect that disciplinary actions can have on your license, particularly if you are licensed in multiple states.
 Certain issues can follow you from state to state so it is important to know and evaluate your options.